Update: If you notice some of my recent blog posts are missing Its because I’m updating a few they should be back up soon.

 I’m hoping in the future to write about some more advanced topics, including what apps I like to use for social media and organizing, But I thought It was best to touch on the basics first.

 I also plan on adding video walk-through’s to these post in the future for those people who prefer to watch instead or read but this all takes time.

 Thank you to everyone who continues to read my blog and follows me on my blogging journey I’m really grateful.
 Its lovely people like you who make me want to keep going and see where this journey takes me.

 If you liked this blog post, follow my blog to receive notifications whenever one of my posts goes live.

 Did you know that you can follow me at the following places

-Image Credits – Cover Image by Freepik cover edited by me.
+Image Credits – Image featured in cover image by Freepik, cover edited by me.

 Disclaimer – This post is not sponsored and doesn’t contain any affiliate links, links included are for reference only in case your interest in purchasing the reviewed product.
 I have no association with Canva, I’m using this simply as a resource to show you how you can use it to create designs for your own purposes.